kyma-project/busola/docs/contributor/testing-strategy.md

 - `pull-busola-web-build` - Unit tests of Busola checking the ESLint code quality, and building the web Docker image.
 - `pull-busola-local-build` - Unit tests of Busola checking the ESLint code quality and building the web and backend Docker image.
 - `pull-busola-backend-build` - Builds the backend Docker image.
 The job runs only when changes affect the backend.
-- `pull-busola-integration-cluster-k3d` - Performs integration testing for the Busola related to cluster-level functionalities using a k3d cluster.
+- `pull-busola-integration-cluster-k3d` - Performs integration testing for Busola related to cluster-level functionalities using a k3d cluster.
 - `pull-busola-integration-namespace-k3d` - Performs integration testing for the Busola related to namespace-level functionalities using a k3d cluster.
 - `pull-busola-lighthouse` - Performs performance testing for the Busola - threshold for accessibility: 80, best-practices: 100.
 - `Lint Markdown Links PR / markdown-link-check` - Checks links in documentation.